-Correspondence concerning this article should be addressed to Keith J. Ransom, School of Psychological Sciences, University of Melbourne, Melbourne, VIC 3010.
-E-mail: keith.ransom@unimelb.edu.au a playlist on their new Spotify account.
-Watching them find and add songs by Nirvana and Pearl Jam, might lead you to infer that they like 1990's grunge bands.
-Seeing them next add a track by Soundgarden might strengthen this belief.
-Such inferences are often explained by computing the similarity between the observed sample and generalization targets and leveraging prior knowledge of categorical relations (see, e.g., Osherson et al., 1990).
+Theoretical accounts of inductive inference, how learners generalize from samples of evidence to novel cases, have traditionally focused on the sample contents - what types of sample data are observed (see Feeney, 2018; Hayes, in press, for reviews).
+Noting that your roommate is listening to songs by Nirvana and Pearl Jam, for example, might lead you to infer that they are a fan of 1990's grunge bands.
+Hearing them play a track by Soundgarden would likely strengthen this belief.
+Such inferences are often explained by computing the similarity between the observed sample and generalization targets, and leveraging prior knowledge of categorical relations (see, e.g., Osherson et al., 1990).